Clash of Clans tips and tricks - Get all the trophies with this guide!

 Look at the wolves.
 They are really smart when picking a potential victim.
 They search for wounded, old, sick or crippled ones as they are easier to take down.
 This provides them with nearly guaranteed success, and thanks to good strategy - full tummies.

-The same goes with CoC - players searching for the good farming target will take a glance at your village and estimate by its outlook, whether it’s worth attacking or not.
+The same goes for CoC - players searching for the good farming target will take a glance at your village and estimate by its outlook, whether it’s worth attacking or not.
 If you choose a decent layout, most of them will not waste time and resources on fighting your defenses.
-They will just smash NEXT button and go bother someone else.
+They will just smash the NEXT button and go bother someone else.

 As the game progresses you will have a couple of layouts close at hand with Village Edit Mode on top of that.

-There are few of popular, commonly used layouts depending on your target.
+There are few popular, commonly used layouts depending on your target.

 These are bases made to counter other players trying to farm your village.
 Typically you'll try to protect your resources from being stolen and minimizing your potential loss.
 Usually, you wanna place your Clan Castle in the middle of the base with major storages around it, as this will be your best-guarded place.
 You want to place your Dark Elixir Storage there for its value in farming.
 Other storages can be distributed evenly around the center of the base so that you don't lose all your resources at once.
 Make your enemy decide which goods should he go for.
-You might want to spend some time on mastering Triangulation of Defenses, reason being is it ensures maximum coverage of your village.
+You might want to spend some time on mastering the Triangulation of Defenses, reason being is it ensures maximum coverage of your village.
 It's particularly important for Mortars and Air Defenses.

 Keep your Clan Castle and most valued storages inside the main ring of Walls with some defensive buildings.
 In the second ring, you wanna have your other storages split into compartments also with defenses.